Warren County License Hearing Guide

 What It Is

 • Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DMV only needs to show that it's more likely than not that the suspension is warranted ("preponderance of the evidence"), whereas in a criminal trial, the prosecution must prove your guilt "beyond a reasonable doubt."
+The DMV only needs to show by a preponderance of the evidence (meaning it's more likely than not) that you were driving while impaired or refused to submit to testing.

 How to Prepare

-• Gather Evidence (Witness Statements, Video, etc.): Collect any evidence that supports your case.
-This might include:
+• Gather Evidence: Collect any evidence that supports your case.
+This might include witness statements, dashcam footage, or medical records.

 Possible Outcomes